Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 The interpolating currents of the triquark~\eqref{triquark-1}, \eqref{triquark-2}, \eqref{triquark-3}, and \eqref{triquark-4} can be used to construct the corresponding triquark-antitriquark interpolating currents.
 Discussion of such configurations is necessary, as the use of QCD sum rules in calculating molecular states has been subject to skepticism.
 The first attempt to study the compact hexaquark states using QCD sum rules was made by Zhang et al.~\cite{Zhang:2025vqg}, where the authors employed the current~\eqref{triquark-2} to construct triquark-antitriquark states.
-As a result, a total of six independent and non-degenerate hexaquark candidates were identified.
+As a result, a total of six independent and non-degenerate hexaquark candidates were predicted as potential.
 While the two $J^P=1^{-}$ states exhibit masses compatible with the $X(2075)$, the two $J^P=1^{+}$ states differ significantly from the observed $X(2075)$ and $X(2085)$ signals.
-The remaining $J^P=0^{+}$ and $0^{-}$ states are proposed as candidates for new compact hexaquark.
+The remaining $J^P=0^{+}$ and $0^{-}$ states are proposed as potential compact hexaquark candidates.

 Furthermore, the detailed mass predictions are summarized in Table~\ref{table:mass_pLambda}, alongside the corresponding baryon-antibaryon results from Ref.~\cite{Zhang:2024ulk} for comparison.
 The $1^+$ $p$-$\bar{\Lambda}$ and $p$-$\bar{\Sigma}$ systems offer a unique opportunity to discriminate between the molecular and compact hexaquark descriptions.
 According to QCD sum rules, the baryon-antibaryon configuration precludes the formation of these states, whereas the triquark-antitriquark framework accommodates them.
-Consequently, the observation of such states would provide strong evidence favoring the compact hexaquark structure, serving as a valuable guide for future experiments.
+Consequently, the observation of such states would provide supporting evidence for a compact hexaquark configuration, though definitive structural determination requires complementary information from decay patterns and production mechanisms, serving as a valuable guide for future experiments.